 CBD is legal in Australia for medical use, however, there is a hazy understanding of the legalities that surround CBD.

-With cannabis medications prescriptions growing across Australia, confusion is also growing around drug testing, impairment and how cannabis can affect driving or working.
-The TGA require medical cannabis prescribers to inform their patients about the legalities around driving and performing safety sensitive tasks whilst they are prescribed medications containing THC.
+With cannabis medication prescriptions growing across Australia, confusion is also growing around drug testing, impairment and how cannabis can affect driving or working.
+The TGA require medical cannabis prescribers to inform their patients about the legalities around driving and performing safety sensitive tasks whilst using medications containing THC.
 However, CBD is a different story.

-CBD, short for Cannabidiol, it is a chemical compound derived from the Cannabis plant.
-CBD Oil is produced by extracting CBD from the cannabis plant, then diluting the CBD oil with a carrier oil such as hemp seed or MCT (coconut) oil.
+CBD, short for Cannabidiol, it is a chemical compound derived from the cannabis plant.
+CBD oil is produced by extracting CBD from the cannabis plant, then diluting it with a carrier oil such as hemp seed or MCT (coconut) oil.

-In workplace and roadside drug tests, employers and police are not testing for CBD, due to CBD being non-psychoactive.
-They are testing for THC which is psychoactive and is detectable in a drug test.
+Both workplace and roadside drug tests do test for THC, which is psychoactive and is detectable in a drug test.

 What does this mean?

-There are numerous factors that determine the length of time THC takes to depart your system.
-A few factors to note are the amount taken, length of time you have been taking your product, metabolism, method of administration and even your levels of hydration.
-As everyone is a different case, it is difficult to determine when THC has completely left one’s body.
+There are numerous factors that determine the length of time THC takes to depart the body’s system.
+A few factors to note is the dosage taken, length of time using that product, metabolism, method of administration and even levels of hydration.
+As everyone is different, it is difficult to determine when THC has completely left one’s body.

-Cannabis metabolites are fat-soluble, which means that they bind to fat molecules in your body.
-As a result, it can take some time for them to leave your system.
-According to Mayo Clinic Proceedings, cannabis is detectable in urine for the following amounts of time after last use:
+Cannabis metabolites are fat-soluble, which means that they bind to fat molecules in the body.
+As a result, it can take some time for them to leave the body’s system.
+According to Mayo Clinic Proceedings, cannabis is detectable in urine for the following amounts of time (after last use):